merideum/merideum-spec/docs/index.md

 }
 ```

 Since resources are abstract within the request, their implementation in the server is entirely flexible and language specific.
 A resource may be a package in Go, a collection of exported functions in JavaScript, or even calls to a GraphQL service.
+This also means that multiple Merideum servers can be unified under one service, which Merideum supports through Federation.

 ### The Power of Contracts
 Contracts are a way to save requests within the server itself.
 Contracts can have parameters and output.